“Your first 10,000 photographs are your worst”

 In 2009 he opened his first studio in downtown Manhattan, focussing on advertising and fashion work.
 Partnering with agencies like Ogilvy and Mather and other boutique PR firms as both a photographer and creative consultant opened up doors to collaborating with such clients as ESPN, Target, H&M, Unilever, AXE and Comedy Central.
 His portfolio during this time encapsulated everything from complete ad campaigns to single in-store artwork.

 Somewhere along the way James met and fell in love with Erica.
 The two dated and lived together in New York before moving back to Erica’s hometown, Cleveland.
 James, new to Northeast Ohio and particularly Cleveland’s industrial-turned-domesticated hub of music, art, and culture, immediately fell in love with the city’s people and set out to capture the revitalization of his newfound home.
 Setting up shop in a refurbished factory loft, James’ studio space is now home to a solid inner circle of renowned creatives, friends, and anyone interested in “talking shop” over a beer or glass of whiskey.
-His popular “Dark Portrait Series” is an intimate look at the individuals shaping the Cleveland creative landscape, and perhaps showcases James’ greatest talent: His unwavering drive to perfect his art form and his love for the people who come into his studio and leave as friends.
+His popular “Dark Portrait Series” is an intimate look at the individuals shaping the Cleveland creative landscape, and perhaps showcases James’ greatest talent: His love for the people who come into his studio and leave as friends.

 James believes photography is both an art and a business, and much of his time in the studio is dedicated to working on charitable campaigns and initiatives.
 He strives to help other artists understand their value and find their niche, often employing interns from a variety of backgrounds and with various areas of interest.
 Collaboration is a fundamental cornerstone of The James Douglas Studio, and James readily welcomes working with others as a means to learn and grow as an artist.
 At the end of the day, he loves what he does, and believes in one mantra that proves his passion for his art form: “If you’re not having fun, you’re not doing it right.”